Bagisto, is an open source eCommerce platform built on Laravel. It is designed to be flexible, strong, and ready to support growing businesses.

 3. Real-Time Indexing and Synchronization

-- How Real-Time Indexing Works in Bagistos: When a product is updated in Bagisto—whether it’s a price change, stock update, or a new product—Elasticsearch quickly updates the search index.
+- How Real-Time Indexing Works in Bagisto: When a product is updated in Bagisto—whether it’s a price change, stock update, or a new product—Elasticsearch quickly updates the search index.

 This ensures customers always see the latest prices and availability in search results, improving their shopping experience. - Automatic Re-Indexing in Bagisto: Bagisto automatically updates Elasticsearch whenever products are added, updated, or deleted.
 This keeps search results accurate and in sync with the latest product data.
 Without this, users might see outdated prices or stock levels.